JacobPa25/COP4520_Group_Project/README.md

 # Group 14: Using multithreading in a 2D Physics Engine in the context of Games

 The main premise of our project is to utilize single and multi threading within a physics engine and show the differences in performance.
-In order to do this we created two identical raylib projects to show the difference between single and multi threaded program.
+In order to do this we created two identical raylib projects, rain and particle, to show the difference between single and multi threaded program.
 We are using C++ and logging the performance data in csv's which we parsed using python in order to create our graphs.
 If you want to know how to use the python scripts refer to the readme in scripts.

-## Examples

-We created two examples: Rain and Particle.
-These examples showcase the limitations of single threaded programming and the capabilites of multithreaded programming when the particle count and computing processes reaches a breaking point.

 ## How to run the Single or Multi raylib project?